BSEd in Bilingual/Bicultural Education

-The B.S.Ed. in Bilingual/Bicultural Education is designed to provide graduates with both an elementary teaching licensure and endorsements to teach English language learners in grades K-9.
+The BSEd in Bilingual/Bicultural Education is designed to provide graduates with both an elementary teaching licensure and an endorsement to teach in bilingual classrooms.
 The curriculum uses an interdisciplinary model, involving five departments across the School of Education and the College of Arts and Sciences.
 Candidates who complete this program will be able to teach in two languages and be competent in addressing the educational needs of English language learners.